Prometheus-X-association/edge-translators/docs/design-document.md

 Headai :
 * Participate in technical design
 * Provide mapping tables
+* Provides Esco-focused translation between Esco languages.
+That is not just a word-to-word  translation, it understands simple morphological and semantic issues (lightweight LM)
-* Develop connexion to his proprietary API
+* Develop connection to their proprietary API

 Rejustify :
 * Participate in technical design